Photo by National Trust

 Interestingly, as time goes on and the landscape evolves, the complexity of the system will change, creating new habitats for current and new species to colonise.

-Effectively modelled, water from the channel will be encouraged to spill onto the floodplain using partial woody blockages, increasing stream power in targeted areas allowing water to cut new pathways across the floodplain.
+Effectively modelled, water from the channel is now encouraged to spill onto the floodplain using partial woody blockages, increasing stream power in targeted areas allowing water to cut new pathways across the floodplain.
 In some areas given help with small excavation works at carefully selected points.

 This will effectively replicate a section of channel in a natural habitat, encouraging natural processes to reflect the different paths a river can take when fallen wood would block or redirect flows.